Upcoming events

 Gamebook

-The Instructor's Guide includes guidance for assigning roles, presenting the game's context and topics, assignments, and more.
-The Role Sheets are also included in this document.
+The Instructor's Manual includes guidance for assigning roles, presenting historical context, assignments, activities and discussion topics, and more.

 ABOUT THE AUTHORS